Government of the Han dynasty: Commandery administration

 There were thirteen commanderies, including the capital region, and ten kingdoms at the beginning of Western Han.
 Many kingdoms were reduced in size and the empire's territory expanded through conquest.
 By 2 AD there were eighty-three commanderies and twenty kingdoms containing an aggregate total of approximately 58 million people according to the census.
 A commandery consisted of a group of counties and was governed by an Administrator (Taishou 太守), also known as Grand Administrator, who was appointed by the central government and earned a 2,000-dan salary-rank.
 The Administrator was the civil and military leader of the commandery.
 He was not allowed to govern over his native commandery.

 An Administrator was assisted by one or several Commandants (Duwei 都尉) also known as Chief Commandant, who handled all local military affairs such as raising militias, suppressing bandit groups, and building beacon towers.
 The Commandants' salary-rank was Equivalent to 2,000-dan.
 After 30 AD, all Commandants who were not located in distant frontier commanderies were abolished, yet if the commandery was located along borders where raids and armed incursions by hostile nomadic groups were frequent, he was still appointed.
 A Commandant in an interior commandery could only be appointed temporarily to deal with crises as they arose.
 Each commandery also had secretaries, a treasurer, and an Official in Charge of Accounts who submitted annual reports to the imperial court on the Administrator's performance.

 Many of the Administrators' duties were seasonal, such as inspections of counties every spring to check on agriculture and maintain roads, bridges, dikes and other public works.
 In the fall he sent subordinates into the counties to report whether local criminal lawsuits had been conducted fairly.
-He was responsible for recommending worthy nominees, known as Filial and Incorrupt, to the capital at the end each year during winter; the nominees would then be considered for an appointment to a central or local government office.
+He was responsible for recommending worthy nominees, known as Filial and Incorrupt, to the capital at the end of each year during winter; the nominees would then be considered for an appointment to a central or local government office.
 This followed a system of quotas for each of the commanderies that was first established during Emperor Wu's reign, when two Filial and Incorrupt men from each commandery were sent to the capital.
 This was changed in 92 AD to one man for every 200,000 households in a commandery.
 After the Commandants of interior commanderies were abolished, the Administrators assumed their duties, yet they were still not allowed to raise militias, mobilize troops, or send troops outside their commandery without permission from the central government.